rofoso-com/mcp/README.md

 ### get complete outfit ideas

-pick one item and get matching suggestions like heels, clutch, and earrings.
+pick one item and get matching suggestions like footwear, bag, and earrings.

 ### find cheaper alternatives